madhav-q4inc/vsm-network-test-macOS/README.md

 - Still in terminal: `chmod +x macos-test.sh`
 - Lastly: `./macos-test.sh`

-## All lines should be green, in case of failures in red, contact your network admnistratot
+## All lines should be green, in case of failures in red, contact your network admnistrator
 ## For further questions, reach out to Q4inc Support